Galtymore: Summit

 Galtymore's summit is described a large concave plateau separated by two peaks.
 The plateau consists of Old Red Sandstone and is known as Dawson's Table after the historical landowners, the Dawson-Massey family.
 This is similar to Percy's Table on the summit of Lugnaquilla, the highest mountain in County Wicklow and Leinster.
 There is a cairn on top of each peak and the eastern one marks the true summit of Galtymore.
 These twin summits give Galtymore a distinctive profile from a distance.
 The summit of Galtymore marks the boundary of Limerick and Tipperary.

 In 1975, a 7 ft white reinforced-iron cross was erected on the north edge of Dawson's Table by Tipperary local Ted Kavanagh.
-The cross is a little more than 2 m high, and is situated a few metres away from the eastern summit cairn and looks into the glen of Aherlow.
+The cross is situated a few metres away from the eastern summit cairn and looks into the glen of Aherlow.
 It required carrying around half a ton of material up the mountain to build, and is kept white by being painted every year.
 The steel cross replaced an earlier wooden cross which was erected in 1954 by a local group of climbers, and which by the 70s had fallen into disrepair.